Frank Castle (author): Biography

-Castle was born May 8, 1910 in Stanley, New Mexico, one of four children of Wilbur and Ruby (Pulliam) Castle.
+Castle was born May 8, 1910, in Stanley, New Mexico, one of four children of Wilbur and Ruby (Pulliam) Castle.
 When he was nine, the family moved to Southern California, where he grew up.
-He attended San Fernando High School and the University of Oklahoma, majoring in journalism, after which he served in the U.S. Navy from 1940-1946.
+He attended San Fernando High School and the University of Oklahoma, majoring in journalism, after which he served in the U.S. Navy from 1940 to 1946.
 Following his service, he returned to Southern California.
 He married Helen Louise (Garratt) Bevillard June 26, 1946 in El Sereno, California.
-She was born November 21, 1915 in Racine County, Wisconsin, daughter of Arthur Earnest and Anna Loiuse (Tange) Garratt.
+She was born November 21, 1915, in Racine County, Wisconsin, daughter of Arthur Earnest and Anna Loiuse (Tange) Garratt.
 She had previously been married to Arthur Nestor Bevillard.
 Helen was a nurse, and Frank would later write a couple of nurse romances under her name.
 She died December 26, 1986, in Los Angeles, California.
 In 1988 he moved to Lebanon, Oregon, where his two living siblings resided.
-He died September 18, 1994 at the Villa Cascade Care Center in Lebanon, Oregon.
+He died September 18, 1994, at the Villa Cascade Care Center in Lebanon, Oregon.